AndrewC145/Polymorphic-Bookstore-Management-System/README.md

 So, the Media interface is valuable as it separates methods that are required by certain subclasses and types of Materials, rather than just putting everything into one big Material class where some methods are unnecessary and will go unused.

+4. Defensive Programming: Identify three defensive programming techniques used in the codebase.
+How do they prevent bugs and improve reliability?

+Exception handling, input validation, and immutability are three of the defensive programming techniques used in the codebase.
+Exception handling would send a message if an exception is caught in the program while it’s running afterwards it will stop the program.
+Input validation would check if a user input meets a certain requirement to throw an exception.
+Immutability keeps values fixed which prevents any values from being changed.

+5. Testing Strategy: Why is it important to test both valid and invalid inputs?
+Give an example of a boundary condition test from the codebase.

+Testing valid inputs will help to ensure that the program is operating properly as intended.
+Giving invalid inputs helps to reveal how the program will run when an input is wrong.
+This can prevent potential crashes from occurring and also improve user trust.
+An example of boundary condition within the codebase would be the (size <= 0.0) which will throw an illegal argument exception when the condition is met.

 6. Design Patterns: Which design pattern from the lab do you find most useful?
 How would you apply it in your own projects?

 I found the factory design pattern the most useful.
 One instance of where this project uses factory pattern is with the `MaterialFactory` class.
 It forces all child class of `Material` to be created through the factory class, ensuring that no constructors are exposed.
 The `MaterialFactory` simply takes 2 parameters, the type of material, and its properties.
 This security feature ensures that no outside program can create instances of materials without knowing the parameters.
 Also, the factory itself have validate methods that ensures that the data correctness before creating any object.